CharterXavi/charter-official/src/markdown-pages/post-10.md

 ---
-slug: "/news/my-fifth-post"
+slug: "/news/my-tenth-post"
 date: "2019-05-08"
-title: "My FIFTH blog post"
+title: "My TENTH blog post"
 featuredImage: ../images/blog-content/artist.jpeg
-excerpt: 'The fifth post on this site, ever!'
+excerpt: 'The tenth post on this site, ever!'
-categories: ['Research']
+categories: ['Health']
 ---
-### The FIFTH blog post!
+### The TENTH blog post!
 Isn't it a great one.

 #### Heading